FreddyMSchubert/42_cursus/README.md

 ### Overview of all my projects at [42 Heilbronn](https://www.42heilbronn.de/en/).

 > [!NOTE]
+> It is September 2025 and I just finished the final exam!
+My 42 core curriculum journey has come to an end.

+> [!NOTE]
+> While I learned a huge amount doing the 42 core curriculum projects, the impact of my extracurriculars can't be underestimated.
+Or in other words: Have you heard about [CORE GAME](https://coregame.de/)?

+> [!NOTE]
 > In October 2024 I achieved ✨ ***MASTERMIND* status** ✨ for completing over *21* projects with the maximum possible score. 🎉 \
 > This almost always included difficult extra tasks as a bonus. \
 > => My official name on the 42 Intranet has now changed from *fschuber* to ***Mastermind** fschuber*. 💪\